dakom/hello-terra/README.md

 ### Iframe / Wallet abstraction details

-This part requires a bit more heavy lifting

 `wallet-provider` depends on React, and `terra.js` doesn't bundle nicely with rollup/wasm

 So instead of wrangling this into the core application, it's separated out into its own iframe and message-passing mechanism.
 The only time the UI needs to be displayed is for QR code.

 Having this abstraction does have a benefit, since it allows for new wallet providers or even dealing with different chains across a generic API

-This does have one downside - the typescript and Rust types for the high-level communication wrappers need to be kept in sync and only a few API calls are supported at the moment.
+This does have one downside though - the typescript and Rust types for the high-level communication wrappers need to be kept in sync and only a few API calls are supported at the moment.
 However, This is only needed for these wrappers, not each message use-case.
 For example, adding new contract message request/response payloads doesn't require any further work (it's all kept in Rust and the wallet is oblivious to the on-the-wire json format).
 Adding more Terra.JS functionality like Bank Queries and whatnot would only need to be done once.

 # Local Development